smatsushima1/documentation/README.md

-# Install Files
+# Home
-- All scripts are for CentOS unless otherwise specified.
+My current setup for a Linux environment along with install and configuration documentation.
+The distro of choice is CentOS unless otherwise specified.
-- User must be in root mode to run all files